kigster/arli/README.md

 Arli can:

- * automatically **find, download and rename the folders** of any number of third-party Arduino library dependencies
+ * automatically **find, download and install** of any number of third-party Arduino library dependencies, while performing a [library folder name resolution](#folder-detection)

- * maintain a consistent set of libraries for a given project using a YAML-formatted `Arlifile`.
+ * **maintain a consistent set of libraries** for a given project using a YAML-formatted `Arlifile`.

- * generate a new project skeleton that uses [`arduino-cmake`](https://github.com/arduino-cmake/arduino-cmake) as the build environment, which builds and uploads your firmware "out of the box".
+ * **generate a new project skeleton** that uses [`arduino-cmake`](https://github.com/arduino-cmake/arduino-cmake) as the build environment, which builds and uploads your firmware "out of the box".

- * search for Arduino libraries in the official public [database](http://downloads.arduino.cc/libraries/library_index.json.gz) maintained by Arduino using any attribute, regular expressions, substrings, and more.
+ * **search for Arduino libraries** in the official public [database](http://downloads.arduino.cc/libraries/library_index.json.gz) maintained by Arduino using any library attribute by exact match, or regular expression, substring, and more.

 ### Who is Arli For?

 _Arli is ideally suited for C/C++ programmers who have some basic knowledge of CMake, and who want to build larger-than-trivial projects on Arduino platform.
 Arli promotes use and reuse of libraries, which help take advantage of the Object Oriented Design Patterns, decoupling your code into reusable libraries._

 Having said that, Arli is also helpful for projects that do NOT use CMake.
 It can be used purely as a library manager, or GitHub repo downloader.

-One of it's "killer features" is the automatic [library folder name resolution](#folder-detection) which has up until now been a manual step in Arduino development.

 ### Why not the Arduino IDE?